When you cook you either go through the motions of preparing food or you love the process, as well as the end result.

 A bit harsh, but my mum was typical of her generation, she overfed us, always wanting to push more food our way, but it’s a dysfunctional way of showing love.
 My mum found it almost impossible to be demonstrative, either physically or verbally.

 And her own very challenging upbringing is responsible for much of that.
 She was in a hospital bed for most of her childhood, treats were not on the agenda, so it’s understandable that she would want to compensate that lack with her kids.
-And she was as much a victim as anyone, of society’s growing consumerism, that developed post WWII,that leaned her towards storing food like a squirrel in times of plenty.
+And she was as much a victim as anyone of society’s growing consumerism, that that post WWII she would store food just-in-case.

 I wouldn’t be much of a health coach if I’d not spent time addressing the ramifications that impacted me, and I’m still a work in progress.
 Not having children is where I missed an opportunity to heal the ramifications more organically, as children often highlight our less desirable traits.